ep2p/row-server-starter/README.md

 ROW (Rest Over Websocket) | Spring boot websocket that wrapps rest apis

 ## Description
 As the name suggests, ROW creates a websocket endpoint and provides json based protocol that wraps springboot rest controllers.
-Therefore, with a simple configuration and some annotations, your application will be served on websocket alongside already defined http endpoints.
+Therefore, with a simple configuration and some annotations, your application will be served on websocket alongside already defined Rest endpoints.

 ## Documentations
 Everything you need to know is covered in [wiki pages](https://github.com/idioglossia/spring-rest-over-ws/wiki).